hoangduytran/blender-manual/manual/modeling/geometry_nodes/geometry/sample/raycast.rst

    The surface :term:`Normal` vector at the hit location.

 Hit Distance
-   The distance from the ray origin to the *Hit Position*.
+   The distance from the *Source Position* to the *Hit Position*.
+   If the ray does not hit, the *Ray Length* is returned.

 Attribute
    Interpolated values of the *Attribute* input sampled at the *Hit Position*.